jrmycanady/nokiahealth/README.md

 This is a go library that allows easy access to the Nokia Health API (https://developer.health.nokia.com/api/doc)

+**NOTICE** - Looking for users with data from various withings devices.
+Currently only testing against an account with a withings scale.

 ## Oauth Notes

 The Nokia Health OAuth implemenation required some modifcations resulting in a fork of dghubble/oauth1.
 This project relies on the fork located at jrmycanady/oauth1.